 We do not know whether our securities will be registered or exempt from registration under the laws of any state.
-A determination regarding registration will be made by those broker-dealers, if any, who agree to serve as market makers for our Common Stock.
+A determination regarding registration will be made by those broker-dealers, if any, who agree to serve as market makers for our common stock.
 We have not yet applied to have our securities registered in any state and will not do so until we receive expressions of interest from investors resident in specific states after they have viewed this Annual Report.
 There may be significant state blue sky law restrictions on the ability of investors to sell, and on purchasers to buy, our securities.
-You should therefore consider the resale market for our Common Stock to be limited, as you may be unable to resell your Shares without the significant expense of state registration or qualification.
+You should therefore consider the resale market for our common stock to be limited, as you may be unable to resell your Shares without the significant expense of state registration or qualification.

-We are an "emerging growth company," and we intend to take advantage of reduced disclosure requirements applicable to "emerging growth companies," which could make our Common Stock less attractive to investors.
+We are an "emerging growth company," and we intend to take advantage of reduced disclosure requirements applicable to "emerging growth companies," which could make our common stock less attractive to investors.

 We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or JOBS Act, and, for as long as we continue to be an "emerging growth company," we intend to take advantage of certain exemptions from various reporting requirements applicable to other public companies but not to "emerging growth companies," including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act, reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
-We could be an "emerging growth company" for up to five years, or until the earliest of (i) the last day of the first fiscal year in which our annual gross revenues exceed \$1 billion, (ii) the date that we become a "large accelerated filer" as defined in Rule 12b-2 under the Exchange Act, which would occur if the market value of our Common Stock that is held by non-affiliates exceeds \$700 million as of the last business day of our most recently completed second fiscal quarter, or (iii) the date on which we have issued more than \$1 billion in non-convertible debt during the preceding three year period.
-We cannot predict if investors will find our Common Stock less attractive if we choose to continue to rely on these exemptions.
-If some investors find our Common Stock price may be more volatile.
+We could be an "emerging growth company" for up to five years, or until the earliest of (i) the last day of the first fiscal year in which our annual gross revenues exceed \$1 billion, (ii) the date that we become a "large accelerated filer" as defined in Rule 12b-2 under the Exchange Act, which would occur if the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the last business day of our most recently completed second fiscal quarter, or (iii) the date on which we have issued more than \$1 billion in non-convertible debt during the preceding three year period.
+We cannot predict if investors will find our common stock less attractive if we choose to continue to rely on these exemptions.
+If some investors find our common stock less attractive as a result of any choices to reduce future disclosure, there may be a less active trading market for our common stock and our stock price may be more volatile.

-We will incur significantly increased costs and devote substantial management time as a result of operating as a public company particularly after we are no longer an "emerging growth company."
+We are incurring significantly increased costs and devote substantial management time as a result of operating as a public company particularly after we are no longer an "emerging growth company."